IJW2021/MyPortfolio/SEPM/Unit06.md

 ![Logo](Images/Diary.png)
 ### Week Six [Hebdomada Sex]

-Spent a couple of hours looking at pytest its a lot nicer then unittest so may use this in all my projects now part of the excerise was to take some unit tests and make them fail.
-Must admit never been asked before to make a test fail first thought was ok look at the edge cases as we are dealing with money I thought lets look at what happens if we introduce a negtive number for this I added to the main class so we could capture an exception in regard to negitive numbers
+Spent a couple of hours looking at pytest it’s a lot nicer then unittest so may use this in all my projects now part of the exercise was to take some unit tests and make them fail.
+Must admit never been asked before to make a test fail first thought was ok look at the edge cases as we are dealing with money, I thought let’s look at what happens if we introduce a negative number for this I added to the main class so we could capture an exception in regard to negative numbers

 ```python
 """